malfple/beewar-fe/README.md

 ## deploy to gitlab pages

 There is `gitlab-ci.yml`, read it.
-It is set to run a pipeline to deploy to gitlab pages, but only in master branch So, you don't really have to do anything, really.
+It is set to run a pipeline to deploy to gitlab pages, but only in master branch.
+So, you don't really have to do anything, really.